Healthy Watershed, Healthy Martinez: Evaluating Solutions for Watershed Climate Resilience in the Alhambra Creek Watershed

 Timeline and Milestones

-Spring to Summer 2026: Compile and collect data related to runoff, erosion, and sediment in the watershed region
+April to July 2026: Compile and collect data related to runoff, erosion, and sediment in the watershed region through existing data and field observations.
+Create a spatial analysis of the watershed, identifying key factors for site for Nature-based solutions.

-Fall to Winter 2026: Identify and prioritize sites for NBS.
+August to October 2026: Identify and prioritize sites for potential NBS or infrastructure projects.

-End of project: Share project artifacts and results on TEX’s blog and with local officials to help inform planning efforts.
+End of project: Share project artifacts and results on TEX’s blog and with local officials to help inform planning efforts and potential grant opportunities.

 Project Team